← Back to Insights

 Build to GDPR standard first.
 It's the more mature and more demanding framework.
 If you meet GDPR, you meet most NDPA requirements automatically.
 The reverse isn't true.

 Layer NDPA-specific requirements on top.
 The DPCO engagement, the lower DPO threshold, the CAR filing, and any NDPC-specific guidance.
+The DPCO engagement, the lower DPO bar and the CAR filing come on top of your GDPR work.
 These are additions, not replacements.

 Document transfers in both directions.
 Data leaving Nigeria needs NDPA transfer documentation.
 Data entering the EU needs GDPR transfer mechanisms.
 They're separate obligations, even if the data flows are the same.